Nomadic wants to bring VR you can feel to your local movie theater

 In an industry filled with a surplus of acronyms and terminology, Nomadic VR falls through the cracks of catch-alls like “virtual reality” or “mixed reality.”
 Nomadic is a bit of an outlier, with consumers strapped into virtual reality gear while being placed and tracked by infrared cameras in physical spaces specifically designed for the experiences.
 Reach out for a door handle in the game and you grab a real one, walk towards a railing and you bump into it, walk into a new room and feel the temperature change as the Nomadic-designed experiences play with your mind and emotions.

 It’s difficult to convey what a cool feeling it is to reach for a virtual object and get the perfect tactile feedback you expect.
 I ran through the Nomadic experience a couple of times and whenever I was prompted to lean over to open the filing cabinet and wrap my fingers around a virtual/real pistol, a big smile came across my face.
-I don’t believe this is because I’m a closeted crazed killer, though parents and conservative family action groups are certainly going to have a heyday discussing the impact of violent VR games, what is cool about Nomadic’s VR player is the scale you are able to feel.
+I don’t believe this is because I’m a closeted crazed killer, though parents and conservative family action groups are certainly going to have a heyday discussing the impact of violent VR games, what is ultimately most rewarding about Nomadic’s VR system is the scale you are able to feel.

 Existing virtual reality setups may give you access to full control of visual and auditory controls but touch feedback still has a long way to go.
 While it may eventually come to VR gloves and bodysuits, for now, experiences where real world objects are tracked in real spaces may offer the most real-life immersion.